-A minimum of 21 approved semester units in 100-, 200- and 500-series offerings in a 30-unit program must be earned in residence at Sacramento State.
+A minimum of 42 approved semester units in the 600 series in a 60 unit Education Doctoral program must be earned in residence at Sacramento State.
+A minimum of 24 approved semester units in 100-, 200- and 500-series offerings in a 30-unit Master's program must be earned in residence at Sacramento State.
 Three-hundred-level (methods) courses, student teaching, extension courses offered by Sacramento State or work completed at other accredited institutions do not meet residence requirements.

-Advancement to Candidacy
+Advancement to Doctoral Candidacy

 Initiation of advancement to candidacy procedures is the responsibility of the student.
-Each student who plans to become a candidate for a master's degree is required to do the following:
+Each student who plans to become a candidate for the doctoral degree is required to do the following: